 Reducing the amount of passive voice in your writing will improve the impact of your work.

-The term active voice refers to a type of sentence or clause with an action verb, in which the subject acts, performs, or causes the action indicated by the verb.
+Active voice refers to a type of sentence or clause with an action verb, in which the subject acts, performs, or causes the action indicated by the verb.
+Examples:

-Passive-voice sentences add words and hide the “who”, changing the normal doer-action-receiver flow.
+Passive-voice sentences hide the “who”, changing the normal doer-action-receiver flow.
 This can make your text “muddy”, and it can interfere with direct and powerful writing.
 You may end up making the reader work harder to understand your intended meaning.
+Examples:

-Passive sentences may or may not contain an agent—who or what causes the action.
+Passive sentences may or may not contain an agent—”who or what causes the action”.
 The agent usually comes at the end of the sentence, after the word “by”.
+The agents in the above sentence are shown in parentheses.

-Example of an agent: Every day, my mail is chewed up by my dog.
-Breakdown: my mail is the subject of the sentence; is chewed up is a passive verb; and by my dog is the agent.
-Note that the subject in this sentence is not the one doing the action of the verb.
+In the first sentence, for example, my mail is the subject of the passive verb is chewed up, and my dog is the agent.
+The subject in this sentence is not the one doing the action of the verb.

-Example with no agent: This paper was written last year.
-Breakdown: Who wrote the paper?
+Analysis: Who wrote the paper?
 We don’t know, because there’s no agent.
-This tends to be the most common form of passive-voice sentences—and is very ineffective.
+This tends to be the most common form of passive-voice sentences—and it’s not very effective.

 Passive-voice sentence structure